kengibson1111/tour-of-go/README.md

   lesson, you changed the pointer receiver to a value receiver.
 In this sample, change the *Vertex to Vertex in Scale() and you should see a compile error.
 Fix it and try again.
 This is one area where methods may have an advantage over simple functions.

+* methods (pointersind) - emphasizing the indirection flexibility with methods.
+Functions that have a pointer parameter must take a pointer.
+Methods that have a pointer receiver can take a value or a pointer. golang figures it out.